Decoding Suit Construction: Full Canvas vs Half Canvas vs Fused Explained

 Half Canvas Suit

 The difference between full and half canvassed suits is its area coverage.
 In the half canvassed suit, the canvas fabric only extends from the shoulders to the chest area of the jacket.
-The bottom half of the jacket, on the other hand, from the padded shoulder down to the waist, is usually left without the canvas.
+The bottom half of the jacket, shoulder down to the waist, is usually left without the canvas.
 This means that the button part of the jacket is not canvassed, resulting in a lighter and more free-flowing feel.
-The canvassing on the top half of the jacket also helps create a well-shaped shoulder structure and ensures the jacket tapers elegantly towards the waist.
-Furthermore, the stitches used in the construction of the canvas provide a softer feel to the jacket, making it more comfortable to wear.
+The suit canvassing on the top half of the jacket also helps create a well-shaped shoulder structure.
+This ensures the jacket tapers elegantly towards the waist.
+Furthermore, the stitches used in the construction of the canvas provide a softer feel to the jacket.
+This makes it more comfortable to wear.

 Fused Suit